braveclojure/training/README.md

 want to build, and try to build it.
 If you're interested in web development, [Luminus](http://www.luminusweb.net/) is a good framework with good documentation.

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 license.](https://creativecommons.org/licenses/by-nc/4.0/